 Such mundane questions can become so common that agents may forget to collect contact info such as the caller’s name, phone number, and email.
 Agents might reply so instinctively that before they can engage the traveler in a conversation, they’ve already hung up.

 Identifying travelers is a must.
-A caller might be on the initial stages of the buying journey, looking for great deals and services that set hotels apart; and the booking may happen at a later time.
-That is why we need to have enough information to call back, send a message, or email and give them a final nudge to complete the booking.
+A caller might be on the initial stages of the buying journey, looking for great deals and services that set hotels apart, and the booking may happen at a later time.
+That is why you need to have information enough to call back, send a message, or email and give them a final nudge to complete the booking.

 2. Not keep track of metrics

 When was the last time you checked your call center performance stats?

 During one of these checks, one of our customers found out that 15% of his calls were being directed to a busy line!
 Can you imagine the frustration these then-unlikely-guests felt as they waited in a never-ending loop of cheerful songs playing in the background?